Wp-Zhang/H-M-Fashion-RecSys/README.md

 This repo contains our final solution.
 Big shout out to my wonderful teammates! [@zhouyuanzhe](https://github.com/zhouyuanzhe) [@tarickMorty](https://github.com/tarickMorty) [@Thomasyyj](https://github.com/Thomasyyj) [@ChenmienTan](https://github.com/ChenmienTan)

+Our team ranked 45/3006 in the end with a LB score of 0.0292 and a PB score of 0.02986.

+Our final solution contains 2 recall strategies and we trained 3 different ranking models (LGB ranker, LGB classifier, DNN) for each strategy.

+Candidates from the two strategies are quite different so that ensembling the ranking results can help to improve the score.
+From our experiments, LB score of a single recall strategy can only reach 0.0286 and ensembling helps us to boost up to 0.0292.
+We also believe that ensembling can make our predicting result more robust.

+Due to hardware limits (50G of RAM), we only generated avg 50 candidates for each user and used 4 weeks of data to train the models.

 Project Organization
 ------------